Why to do a road trip in Luxembourg?

 Luxembourg is one of the smallest countries worldwide – ranked 179th out of the 194 independent countries of the world- having also a population much less than one million.
 Despite its size, Luxembourg is an interesting country to explore but not the first to pop on in your mind for a tour in Europe!
-However, renting a car is a great choice if you wish to experience the most of the country as everything is so close but not as close for using the public transportation.
-In our Luxembourg 3-day road trip we managed to squeeze many interesting things in and here is our itinerary that is totally doable if you don’t have enough time!
+However, renting a car is a great choice if you wish to experience the most of the country as everything is so close but not too close for using the public transportation.
+In our Luxembourg 3-day road trip we managed to squeeze many interesting things, villages and cities in and here is our itinerary that is totally doable if you don’t have enough time!

 We (a company of 5 !) arrived in the airport from London on a Thursday afternoon and we found our rental car awaiting for us.
 We visited Luxembourg city for a first encounter stroll and a dinner and then we drove to our AirBnb place, a mobile home that could fit 5-6 people in the middle of the Fussekaul camping– approximately 1 hour away from the city centre in the middle of the forest!
-We chose this place on purpose as it was very strategically positioned in the middle of the country surrounded by nature (for those living in London, a dose of nature so mandatory!) along with free unlimited parking– in the city centre you can not park for more than 2 hours on the same spot.
+We chose this place on purpose as it was very strategically positioned in the middle of the country surrounded by nature (for those living in London, a dose of nature is so mandatory!) along with free unlimited parking– unfortunately, in the city centre you can not park for more than 2 hours on the same spot.